-A lot of breeding goes on all these coasts with the Southern sea lion, Southern elephant seal and the Southern right back whale all mating and calving no further away than the shadows of the cliffs.
+A lot of breeding goes on all these coasts with the Southern sea lion, Southern elephant seal and the Southern right whale all mating and calving no further away than the shadows of the cliffs.

 We took a boat out to see the whales and we were amazed to see several.
-We even saw a Moby Dick-esque white whale which was amusing to me, as I was in a coarse acting playing as the back end of the Moby Dick whale.
+We even saw a Moby Dick-esque white whale which was amusing to me, as I was in a coarse acting show, playing the back end of the Moby Dick whale.

-I was supposed to hilariously blunder about the stage trying to find a way out but I did actually get lost on stage as I couldn’t see out of the costume and had to be guided offstage by another actor.
+I was supposed to hilariously blunder about the stage trying to find a way out, but I did actually get lost on stage as I couldn’t see out of the costume and had to be guided offstage by another actor.
 I got a decent round of applause so it was all the worth it.